-I am a senior lecturer in the School of Mathematics and Statistics and am currently deputy head of school.
-I am also award board chair and qualification lead for the MSc in mathematics.
+I am a senior lecturer in the School of Mathematics and Statistics and currently head of school.

 I studied at Lancaster University, Cambridge University and Kings College London.
 I subsequently enjoyed a number of research posts at Exeter University, City University London and Imperial College London, before joining the Open University in 2001.